Jpeterson1118/12-Personal-Portfolio/README.md

   ## Questions

-  For questions please contact us at https://github.com/Jpeterson1118 or at peterson.jacob13@protonmail.com.
+  For questions, please contact us at https://github.com/Jpeterson1118 or at peterson.jacob13@protonmail.com.